-Series A Preferred Shares are also being offered to those purchasers, if any, whose purchase of Shares in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding shares of common stock immediately following the consummation of this offering.
-The Series A Preferred Shares have a stated value of \$.
-The Series A Preferred Shares will be convertible into shares of our common stock (subject to adjustment as provided in the related certificate of designation of preferences, rights and limitations) at any time at the option of the holder, at a conversion price equal to the public offering price of the Shares.
-The Series A Preferred Shares generally do not have any voting rights but are convertible into shares of common stock.
-See "Description of Securities - Preferred Stock - Series A Convertible Preferred Stock" for a discussion of the terms of the Series A Preferred Shares.
+5,785 Series B Preferred Shares are also being offered to the purchasers, at their option.
+The Series B Preferred Shares have a stated value of \$1,000.
+The Series B Preferred Shares will be convertible into shares of our common stock (subject to adjustment as provided in the related certificate of designation of preferences, rights and limitations) at any time at the option of a holder, at a conversion price equal to the public offering price of the Shares provided that as a result of such conversion, such holder, together with its affiliates, would not own more than 48% of the total number of shares of our common stock issued and outstanding at the time of conversion.
+The Series B Preferred Shares generally do not have any voting rights but are convertible into shares of common stock.
+See "Description of Securities - Preferred Stock - Series B Convertible Preferred Stock" for a discussion of the terms of the Series B Preferred Shares.

-Common stock outstanding prior to this offering (as of June 8, 2018)
+Common stock outstanding prior to this offering (as of June 20, 2018)